wu-hu/corda/docs/source/running-a-notary.rst

     notary : { validating : true }

-Setting up a Raft notary is currently slightly more involved and is not recommended for prototyping purposes.
-There is work in progress to simplify it.
-To see it in action, however, you can try out the :ref:`notary-demo`.

-Use the ``--bootstrap-raft-cluster`` command line argument when starting the first node of a notary cluster for the first time.
-When the flag is set, the node will act as a seed for the cluster that other members can join.

 Running a distributed notary service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Set ``notary.serviceLegalIdentity`` on all member nodes of the notary cluster in ``node.conf``.

 For development purposes, you can use the bootstrapper to configure your cluster.

 For production, use the ``registration-tool`` to register the notary cluster identity with the doorman.
 Go through the
 initial registration with all the notary cluster members.
-Finally, before starting the node, use the ``registraton-tool``
+Finally, before starting the nodes, use the ``registraton-tool``
 to copy the service identity into the keystores of the notary nodes.
+You are now ready to startup your cluster.

+Raft
+^^^^

+To see it in action, you can try out the :ref:`notary-demo`.

+Use the ``--bootstrap-raft-cluster`` command line argument when starting the first node of a notary cluster for the first
+time.
+When the flag is set, the node will act as a seed for the cluster that other members can join.